tidepool-org/tidepool-org.github.io/_docs/tidepool-api.md

 }
 ```

-### What permissions does user X have on user Y?
+### What permissions does userid have for groupid?

 This call checks a specific pair of users.
-The request is only valid if  the userID making the request has administrative permission on one of the accounts in the pair.
+The request is only valid if the session token making the request has admin permission on groupid, or if it is userid.

 ```
 GET /access/:groupId/:userid